1. Design and Practicality

 2. Smart Solutions to Modern Problems

 Perhaps the opposite of the above is true and you’re struggling to find a design that best suits your needs.
-You have a basic idea, perhaps, but the specifics are a bit more elusive.
+You specifics are a bit more elusive.
 When this happens, it’s a great idea to sit down with a structural engineer and discuss your needs and wants with them.
 They might be able to give you a better idea about what is feasible given the space you have and how to create a building that functions exactly as you need it to.

 3. Efficiency and Cost Effectivity

 Turning a design from dream into reality can be a long, expensive process.
 That’s especially true if you run into design elements that simply don’t work as you move through the rendering or building process.
 Therefore, it’s important to stay in close contact with your structural engineer.
-Make sure that they understand what you’re hoping to achieve as well as the budget within which you want to work.
+Make sure that they understand what you’re hoping to which you want to work.
 This can help them offer solutions about building strategy and building materials to help ensure that the build itself moves as smoothly and cost-effectively as possible.

 Are you getting ready to get started on your next project?
 Pull your structural engineer into the loop and end up with a beautiful, functional building that will withstand the rigors of time and renovation alike.